8 Emerging Trends in Project Management for 2019

 8. Learning machines become proactive management coaches

-We have noticed that all frontrunner business management solutions work heavily on their machine-learning.
+We have noticed that all front-runner business management solutions work heavily on their machine-learning.
 The goal is to develop solutions in a way that they are going to be able to give proactive management advice.
 For example, the systems will be able to provide recommendations for best use your productivity peaks and warn you before time and budget overruns.
 Machine learning will also enable prioritization recommendations and better task automation solutions.

-End goal is achieving control and peace of mind
+The end goal is achieving control and peace of mind

 At the end of the day, it is incredibly difficult to have control over the business and projects when we are constantly scattered between different tasks, running around with endless to-do lists and worrying about the important things we might have forgotten.
 But we can assure you that with a good end-to-end business management tool, just like Scoro is, you can easily overcome this obstacle.